SNR Denton: History

 In 1785, Thomas Wilde (1758-1821) and Samuel Archer Hussey founded a law firm that became Wilde Sapte.
 In 1788, Denton Hall Burgin was established by Sam Denton.
 In 1906, Edward Sonnenschein and partners opened a law firm in Chicago that eventually became Sonnenschein Nath Rosenthal.

 In 2000, the City of London-based law firms Denton Hall and Wilde Sapte merged to form Denton Wilde Sapte.
 In 2009, 100 lawyers (including 40 partners) joined Sonnenschein from Thacher Proffitt & Wood, doubling the firm's number of lawyers in New York.
 In May 2010, Denton Wilde Sapte and Sonnenschein Nath & Rosenthal announced their intention to merge.
 On 30 September 2010, the merger between Denton Wilde Sapte and Sonnenschein Nath & Rosenthal was formally completed, establishing SNR Denton.

-In January 2011, SNR Denton opened in Hong Kong following the assimilation of the Hong Kong office of Hammonds.

 On 11 November 2012, SNR Denton, Salans and the Canada-based Fraser Milner Casgrain announced a three-way merger, forming a new law firm structured as a Swiss Verein and named Dentons.
-The partners of the three firms ratified the merger on 28 November 2012 and the new firm was planned to begin operations in early 2013.
+The partners of the three firms ratified the merger on 28 November 2012 and the new firm began operations on 28 March 2013.

-In January 2013, SNR Denton entered into an association with the Kuwaiti law firm Jamal Ahmed Al-Shehab.

-The merger between SNR Denton, Fraser Milner Casgrain and Salans was completed on 28 March 2013.